AlexanderTyan/CalculatorLibrary/README.md

 # CalculatorLibrary
-A repo to test Continuous Integration techniques
+A repo to test Continuous Integration techniques, following tutorial from https://realpython.com/python-continuous-integration/